hedning/nix-bash-completions/README.md

 ### NixOS 18.03 or newer

 Setting `programs.bash.enableCompletion = true;` in `/etc/nixos/configuration.nix` should install and enable `nix-bash-completion` correctly.
+From 18.09 and forward (ie. nixos-unstable for now) completion (including nix-bash-completions) is enabled by default.

 ### Other distros